 Why use an incident lightmeter?

 The answer is really simple.
 The meters in our cameras are kinda crippled.
 Want to see what I mean?
 Go find a white wall.
 Fill the viewfinder of your camera or camera app on your phone with the white wall then take a photo.
 Is it white?
 Nope.
 It’s gray.
 12.5% gray.
-Here’s a screenshot of my iPhone of white wall I shot with it at the Las Vegas Convention Center during N.A.B..
+Here’s a screenshot of my iPhone of a white wall I shot with it at the Las Vegas Convention Center during N.A.B.
 Reflected light meters are easy to put in cameras.
 They are better than nothing and really hard to master.
 Reflected meters measure the light that has bounced from the subject.
 A dark one will be overexposed, a light one will be underexposed.

 Incident meters read the light falling on the subject.
 This reading is highly accurate.
 The not-so-good-news is it has to be read from the subject with the meter pointing at the light source.
-Than means a lot of trips from camera to subject and back again.
+That means a lot of trips from the camera to the subject and back again.
 I use an incident light meter every day.
 I can’t tell you how many times during a session I walk up to a model, aim the dome at the light, read its brightness then go back to the camera to change the settings.

 The Illuminati meter is tiny.
 During my session with model Vanessa Guillemette, she held the meter while I received the reading on my smartphone and (can metering be any cooler?) on my watch!
 It reads ambient (natural,) flash as well as flash and ambient together.
 It’s also a very accurate color temperature meter.